Current UNO Centers & Institutes

-Approval Process for BoR Approved Center or Institute
+Approval Process for Board of Regents-Approved Center or Institute

 1) Proposals for new centers, institutes, and other similar academic/research units (both intra- and inter- institutional) that are organized and structured around a broad-ranging, interdisciplinary research effort should follow the Guidelines and Forms for the (Re)Authorization of an Academic/Research unit (Centers and Institutes).